1-davnor-1-people

 Boats, long and narrow, are starting to arrive.
 It is a cloudy afternoon and the river is calm as the boats continue to create ripples on the surface.
 This is only one of the features of Madgao River which makes it an emerging tourist destination of Asuncion, Davao del Norte.

-One of the boaters said that the river, more than two kilometres long, has been “like a highway” to them not only in terms of its usage but also its physical attributes.
+One of the boaters said that the river, more than two kilometers long, has been “like a highway” to them not only in terms of its usage but also its physical attributes.
 It offers an excellent training ground for dragon boat racing.
 It also abounds with carp, tilapia, and native prawn, among other aquatic resources.

 Seek out the rural splendor of Asuncion, a municipality christened in honor of its patron saint, the Nuestra Senora dela Asuncion.
 A melting pot of cultures, this 30,422 hectare town used to be the bastion of Aeta and Mandaya tribes before migrants settled in the 1930s.
 Today, it is one of the provinces food baskets, producing high quality produce, such as rice, banana, corn, coconut, root crops, calamansi, various vegetables and fruits.
 It is also home of the Madgao River, known for its marine resources and an emerging tourist destination in the province.